 Craps is one of the most exhilarating and social games in any casino, drawing large crowds and generating an atmosphere of excitement.

 But like many games of chance, craps is also surrounded by a myriad of superstitions.
-Whether you’re a seasoned player or new to the game, you’ve likely encountered some of these beliefs.
+You’ve likely encountered some of these beliefs yourself.

 This guide delves into the most common craps superstitions, shedding light on their origins and examining their validity.